ahmedsomaa/gs-typescript/INTRO.md

 - **Use existing packages** – You might want to use an npm package that is written in JavaScript.
 Since TypeScript is a superset of JavaScript, you can import and use that package.
 Moreover, the TypeScript community creates and maintains type definitions for popular packages that can be utilized in your project.

-## Installing TypeScript
+## Installing and Using TypeScript

 - Make sure to have [nodejs](https://nodejs.org) installed on your machine.
 You can check using `node --version`.
 - Run the commmand `npm install -g typescript`.
-- Run the command `tsc` to make sure TypeScript is installed.
+- To use TypeScript, you can run the command `tsc` on any `.ts` file and it will compile it down to JavaScript.

 ## References